bqi343/cp-notebook/List of Topics/README.md

 This collection is composed of the algorithms I have needed for USACO contests, plus a few more.
 [CPH](https://cses.fi/book.pdf) refers to the competitive programmer's handbook.

-Note that 1 corresponds to bronze, while 5 corresponds to camp.
 Topics marked with "Old Gold" have not appeared in recent platinum contests.

-# Bronze Topics
+# Bronze Topics (1)

   * Complexity Analysis (Big O Notation)
   * Sorting
   * Greedy Algorithms

-# Silver Topics
+# Silver Topics (2)

   * Data Structures
     * C++ STL
     * Cumulative Sum
   * Graphs
-    * Representing Graphs (list of edges, adjacency list, adjacency matrix)
+    * Representing Graphs
-    * Types of Graphs (directed, undirected, trees, etc)
+    * Types of Graphs
     * Flood Fill
     * Breadth-first Search
     * Depth First Search